JackSuuu/gemini3.0-coding-testing/README.md

 - **Figma to HTML**: A fidelity test converting design mockups into pixel-perfect HTML/CSS.
 - **Scaling Law Demo**: An interactive visualization demonstrating scaling laws in AI models.
 - **ServerlessLLM Demo**: A 3D visualization of a locality-enhanced inference system for LLMs, featuring an academic black-and-white aesthetic.
+- **Spacegram**: A mimic ability test recreating an existing website design.

 ## Usage